markazmierczak/Polonite/Docs/CppCodeStyle.rst

 The context is like ``this`` pointer for a class.
 For example, see ``out`` in following function::

-   void Format(TextWriter& out, const MyClass& value, const StringSpan& opts);
+   void format(TextWriter& out, const MyClass& value, const StringSpan& opts);

 Some array processing functions use different order to mimic ``memcpy``::